troychaplin/block-accessibility-checks/readme.txt

 The following is a list of checks that are configurable for core blocks.
 Each check can be set to error (default), warning or none.

+* core/button: Checks for text and link on each button
 * core/heading: Prevents the usage of an level one heading in the content
 * core/image: Checks for alternative text on an image
 * core/image: Adds a toggle to confirm image use as decorative allowing for bypass accessibility check